Today, we’re going to be continuing our series through the five stages you go through as you move through and get over a breakup.

 If look back at how I was behaving back then and how I saw the world, I could see that I was at the rollercoaster stage when we got back together.

-I hadn’t really gone forward to complete the other two stages which we’ll talk about in the future.
+I hadn’t really gone forward to complete the other two stages of getting over a breakup which we’ll talk about in the future.

 It doesn’t necessarily need to look like a certain thing is happening outside of your world in order to be moving through these stages.